Q: How quickly does the Tesla Model S' battery charge?

-The Model S offers a choice of lithium-ion battery packs, a standard 60 kilowatt-hour battery or a more expensive, more powerful 85-kwh unit.
+A: The Model S electric car offers a choice of lithium-ion battery packs, a standard 60-kilowatt-hour battery or a more expensive, more powerful 85-kwh unit.
 How long it takes to recharge a depleted battery depends on whether the Model S has one or two onboard chargers and the source of the electricity.

-Step up to twin chargers on the car and connect to a 240-volt, high-power wall charger (an extra-cost charging unit, not just a 240-volt line) and the charging speed zooms to 62 miles of range per hour, and the total charging time drops to under 4 hours, 45 minutes.
+Step up to twin chargers in the car and connect to a 240-volt, 90-amp high-power wall charger (an extra-cost charging unit called a Wall Connector, not just a 240-volt line) and the charging speed zooms to 62 miles of range per hour, and the total charging time drops to less than 4 hours, 45 minutes.

 Because Teslas require this additional Wall Connector hardware only for the fastest home charging — and don't rely on external Level 2 chargers — Model S owners can recharge where many electric vehicles cannot.
 Conversely, Tesla owners can recharge at public Level 2 stations using an adapter, but the charging speed again depends on how many amps the station provides.
 Most public charging stations can recharge the Model S at the rate of 22 miles of range per hour of charging.

 Really in a hurry?
 Stop at a Tesla Supercharger station and you can achieve a full charge with 300 miles of range in just an hour, as long as your Model S is configured with Supercharger capability.
 The high-voltage, direct-current Supercharger system is compelling, but don't try to buy one for your home.
 It requires 480 volts to deliver up to 120 kilowatts and would cost too much to justify.